What is a deactivated firearm?

 However, as a clear knee-jerk reaction to the terrorist atrocities in France, in early December 2015, this same draft EU standard was hastily introduced without further revision as the new EU deactivation standard; to be implemented via an EU Regulation.
 The full Regulation can be found here.
 Although universally condemned as unfit for purpose and unworkable in some respects, the EC were completely oblivious to criticism and the concept of refining the standard further.
 The implementation date for the new standard was set at 8th April 2016, with a requirement for all Member States to comply.

-Although the Regulation introduced its damaging retrospective clause as EU law, there is currently (as of September 2016), no UK offence or penalty related to non-compliance with the Regulation.
-This has been recognised by the UK Government and a clause has been introduced into the forthcoming Policing and Crime Bill 2016 to introduce such an offence.
-This clause defines any firearm not deactivated to the EU standard as ‘defectively deactivated’ and prohibits their sale.
-As the Policing and Crime Bill continues its passage through the Lords, the DWA is currently working hard to obtain an amendment to the clause or ultimately to have it removed.
+Although the Regulation introduced its damaging retrospective clause as EU law, initially, there was no UK offence or penalty related to non-compliance with the Regulation.
+This was recognised by the UK Government and a clause was subsequently introduced into Policing and Crime Act 2017 to introduce such an offence.
+Section 128 of this Act defines any firearm not deactivated to the current technical standard as ‘defectively deactivated’ and prohibits its sale/transfer within the EU.
+The text of this act was subsequently changed to account for the UK leaving the EU with all references to 'EU' replaced with 'UK'.